cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 ## Supported Commands

-- cy.click()
-- cy.dblclick()
-- cy.type()
-- cy.select()
+The following Cypress commands are supported.
+Test code will be generated when interacting with the DOM inside of the Cypress Studio:

+- {% url `.click()` click %}
+- {% url `.dblclick()` dblclick %}
+- {% url `.type()` type %}
+- {% url `.select()` select %}

 ## Extending a Test

 Cypress Studio is directly integrated with the {% url 'Command Log' test-runner#Command-Log %}.

 First, launch the Test Runner and run a spec.
 Once the tests complete the run, hovering over the test in the Command Log will reveal an "Extend Test" button.
+Clicking on "Extend Test" will launch the Cypress Studio.

 {% imgTag /img/guides/cypress-studio/extend-test-1.png "Cypress Studio" "no-border" %}

-Clicking on "Extend Test" will launch the Cypress Studio.
+Click the "Get Started" button to begin interacting with your site to generate tests.
 {% imgTag /img/guides/cypress-studio/extend-test-2.png "Cypress Studio Get Started" "no-border" %}

-Click the "Get Started" button to begin interacting with your site to generate tests.

-The Test Runner will execute the test in isolation and pause after the last line in the test.
+Next, the Test Runner will execute the test in isolation and pause after the last command in the test.

-{% imgTag /img/guides/cypress-studio/extend-test-3.png "Cypress Studio Launch" "no-border" %}
+{% imgTag /img/guides/cypress-studio/extend-test-3.png "Cypress Studio Extend Test" "no-border" %}